Acupuncture Kangaroo Point

 What is the Acupuncture Evidence Project?

-The Acupuncture Evidence Project was published in 2017, It is a review of the evidence supporting the information about acupuncture.
+The Acupuncture Evidence Project was published in 2017 and reviews all evidence to support acupuncture.

 Acupuncture vs. Dry Needling: The Difference